-After completing the WTP task, we calibrated participants to the eyetracker using the built-in 9-point calibration procedure.
+After completing the WTP task, we calibrated participants to the eye-tracker using the built-in 9-point calibration procedure.
 Participants' eye movements were tracked for the remainder of the experiment.

 Next, participants made 200 incentivized purchase choices (separated in two blocks of 100 trials each) about these food items.
-Specifically, on each trial, participants saw a picture of one food item on the screen (Fig. 2b).
-After 1 s, the food disappeared automatically, and two options appeared on the screen: a buy option and a non-buy option.
+Specifically, on each trial, participants saw a picture of one food item on the screen (figure 1b).
+After 1 second, the food disappeared automatically, and two options appeared on the screen: a buy option and a non-buy option.
 Crucially, we manipulated the framing of the non-buy option.
-For one block of trials, the options were labeled "Buy Food for \$X" and "Do Not Buy Food for \$X" (the implicit opportunity cost condition; Fig. 2c).
-In the other block of trials, the options were labeled "Buy Food for \$X" and "Keep \$X" (the explicit opportunity cost condition; Fig. 2d).
+For one block of trials, the options were labeled "Buy Food for \$X" and "Do Not Buy Food for \$X" (the implicit opportunity cost condition; figure 1c).
+In the other block of trials, the options were labeled "Buy Food for \$X" and "Keep \$X" (the explicit opportunity cost condition; figure 1d).